papagiannakis/pyECSS/docs/installation.rst

 ------------------------------
 After downloading the proper
-`Anaconda python distribution <https://www.anaconda.com/distribution/#download-section>`_, based on your system you may create a virtual environment via the ``conda`` command.
+`Anaconda python distribution <https://www.anaconda.com/distribution/#download-section>`_, based on your system, you may create a virtual environment via the ``conda`` command.

 Typically, you may create a new envirnment via the command::